-Easter is an excellent day for mocking Christian beliefs, but I do not advocate mockery of all Christians.
-In fact, I'll go so far as to suggest that the majority of Christians should not be mocked at all.
-You see, I am convinced that the majority of Christians are what could be called "Christian in name only," for they do not actually believe core Christian doctrine.
-I save my mockery for those who do actually believe this nonsense, rejecting reason, science, and even common sense in pursuit of delusion.
+Easter is an excellent day for mocking Christian beliefs.
+I'm not advocating the mockery of Christians, and I wouldn't even suggest that all their beliefs deserve mockery.
+I suspect that most Christians are what could be called "Christian in name only" because they do not actually believe much of the core Christian doctrine.
+They merely find it familiar and haven't bothered to question much of it.
+I save my mockery for the beliefs of those who do actually believe this nonsense, rejecting reason, science, and even common sense in pursuit of delusion.

 I realize that the claim that most so-called Christians do not believe the central dogma is controversial.
-It requires support, a task on which I and others in the atheist blogosphere are working (see Check Your Premises, The Secular Outpost, and Spread Rationality).
-In a nutshell, our argument is simply that the majority of persons who identify as Christian do not live their lives as if they truly believed what they claim to believe.
+It requires support, a task on which I and others in the atheist blogosphere are working (also see The Prime Directive).
+In a nutshell, our argument is that the majority of persons who identify as Christian do not live their lives as if they truly believed what they claim to believe.
 However, this claim is not my focus for this post.
-Rather, I'd like to mock those who do actually believe this garbage.
+Rather, I'd like to focus on those few who do actually believe this garbage.

 How narcissistic must one be to imagine an all-powerful god who cares for them?
 This whole business of souls, resurrection, and heaven is so obviously about wish-fulfillment and self-delusion that it should be mocked.
 And what of salvation, redemption, and forgiveness?
 Surely these notions are little more than a rationalization for flawed morality.
 These believers maintain beliefs which make them feel good without regard to whether such beliefs have any basis in reality.